Home | Benchmarks | Categories | Atom Feed

 AV1 encodings can often be 4x smaller than an equivalent x264 encoding and half the size of an x265 encoding.

 Much of the 8K footage I've come across needs about 1 GB of storage for every minute of video.
 This is due to x265 encoding being used as it is one of the few codecs that enjoys widespread hardware support at this resolution.
 But x265 also demands royalty fees from content producers.
+To add to that, I have a hard time finding settings for libx265 that can encode 4K video any faster than 20% of real time on my $600 Intel Core i9 14900K.

 To download an 8K video in real-time would require a solid 135 Mbps Internet connection.
 8K might be a novelty for watching movies in your living room but it's more of a minimum requirement for Virtual Reality (VR).